vubanc/BikeTimeSeriesAnalysis/README.md

 # BikeTimeSeriesAnalysis
-Time series analysis and forecasting of a bikesharing program in Fort Smith, Arkansas
+Time series analysis of data from a bikesharing program in Fort Smith, Arkansas